JuliaAstro/JuliaAstro.github.io/README.md

       └── JuliaAstroDocs.jl
   ```

-  1. All packages to document are stored in a nested NamedTuple (`ecosystem`) in `src/JuliaAstroDocs.jl`.
+  1. All packages to document are stored in the top-level `ecosyste,asdf` file.
 This contains all of the metadata needed to build the rest of the site, and is the main entrypoint for making documentation contributions.
   1. Using this information, the markdown in `doc/src/` for our [comparison page](https://juliaastro.org/home/comparison/) and [ecosystem page](https://juliaastro.org/home/ecosystem/) are programatically created by `src/comparison.jl` and `src/ecosystem.jl`, respectively.
   1. MultiDocumenter then builds the site via `docs/make.jl`, which also pulls the documentation for each JuliaAstro package and stores it in `docs/clones/`